Yoann

 Meaning

-Literal translation is 'God is gracious'.
-In Australian English contexts, it connotes kindness, openness, and a gentle character, often associated with artistic or creative personalities, reflecting its lyrical and delicate sound.
+Literal translation: 'God is gracious'.
+In Australian English contexts, it carries connotations of kindness, grace, and celestial favor, often appreciated for its lyrical quality and spiritual undertones.

 Pronunciation